Representing Molecules with Algebraic Data Types: Beyond SMILES and SELFIES: Reference Implementation and Worked Examples

 To enhance the modularity and composability of the ADT representation, exploring techniques like modular syntax trees and the ``Data Types a la Carte'' approach \citep{swierstra2008data} could prove highly valuable.
 By decomposing the molecular representation into smaller, reusable components, we can create a more flexible and adaptable framework.
 This modular design would allow for the easy integration of new features, the creation of domain-specific languages for molecular manipulation, and the development of reusable libraries and tools for cheminformatics.

-By pursuing these avenues of future work, we can further strengthen the capabilities and thus impact the community, encouraging them to use the ADT-based molecular representation, hopefully accelerating the discovery of novel and useful molecules.
-Implementing backpropagation using differentiable programming \citep{Elliott2009-beautiful-differentiation} would enable using gradient based inference algorithms.
+These directions would clarify the practical scope of the representation and provide evidence for (or against) its utility on standard cheminformatics tasks, such as accelerating the discovery of novel and useful molecules.
+Implementing backpropagation using differentiable programming \citep{Elliott2009-beautiful-differentiation,vakar2022chad} would enable using gradient-based inference algorithms.

-Integrating the ADT with quantum sampling techniques could lead to breakthroughs in predicting molecular properties by efficiently simulating complex quantum systems.
-However, realizing this goal would require close collaboration between experts in quantum computing, chemical informatics, and molecular modeling to develop efficient and correct quantum algorithms.